maxmind/libmaxminddb/index.md

 The `utf8_string`, `bytes`, and (maybe) the `uint128` members of this structure are all pointers directly into the database's data section.
-This can either be a `malloc`'d or `mmap`'d block of memory.
+This can either be a `calloc`'d or `mmap`'d block of memory.
 In either case, these pointers will become invalid after `MMDB_close()` is called.

 If you need to refer to this data after that time you should copy the data